sjel123/LED_Distrubtion/README.md

 ## Configuration

 - Use `templates/index.html` or the web UI to change mode, palettes, rotation, idle animation, timing parameters, and palette choices.
+- The Pac-Man mode exposes a `pacman_ghosts` slider (1‑4 ghosts) so you can tune how many chasers run around the maze.
 - Palette choices include `fire`, `plasma`, `viridis`, `turbo`, `neon`, `rainbow`, `aurora`, `random`, or a `single` color; the UI and CLI `--palette` flag accept the same names.
 - The default rotation is 90° (logical 16×64) to optimize for tall panels; change to 0/180 if you prefer the 64×16 landscape grid.
 - Large constants (panel size, color stops, default palette) live near the top of `led_sim_pixel_flask.py` and its auxiliary modules (`led_sim_pixel_flask2.py`).